Ryōgo Narita: Works

 Narita's works all feature a single thematic style, involving an ensemble cast of characters (each with their own viewpoint chapters) finding their lives intersecting with each other in various ways due to a supernatural entity, and more often than not getting into conflict with each other.
 Additionally, the first four light novel titles below take place within a shared universe known by fans as the "Naritaverse", featuring fantastical elements within an otherwise normal society.

 Baccano!

 Baccano! is mostly set within a fictional United States during various time periods, most notably the Prohibition era.
-It focuses on various people, including alchemists, thieves, thugs, Mafiosi and Camorristi, who are unconnected to one another.
+It focuses on various characters, including alchemists, thieves, thugs, Mafiosi and Camorristi, who are unconnected to one another.
 After an immortality elixir is recreated in 1930 Manhattan, the characters begin to cross paths, setting off events that spiral further and further out of control.
 It is illustrated by Katsumi Enami.

 Etsusa Bridge

-Set on a giant, almost finished bridge between Sadogashima and Niigata.
-Abandoned by the government, the bridge, and the giant man-made floating island at the center, has become a city of criminals and societal drop-outs.
+Etsusa Bridge is set on a giant, almost-finished bridge between Sadogashima and Niigata.
+Abandoned by the government, the bridge and the giant man-made floating island at the center have become a city of criminals and societal drop-outs.
 It is illustrated by Suzuhito Yasuda.